zsunberg/zsunberg.github.io/contact.md

 # In Person

-My office is on the second floor of the Aerospace Engineering Sciences Building on the east campus of the University of Colorado Boulder.
+My office is room 263 of the Aerospace Engineering Sciences Building on the east campus of the University of Colorado Boulder.
 Shoot me an email or send me a google calendar invite to set up a meeting.

 # Calendar